spacechase0/StardewValleyMods/SpaceCore/docs/README.md

 * Custom forge recipes
     * Subclass `CustomForgeRecipe` and register it by doing `CustomForgeRecipe.Recipes.Add( new MyCustomForgeRecipeSubclass() )`.
         * `IngredientMatcher` - different from the `CustomCraftingRecipe` on, because it only needs two (slightly different) functions:
-            `bool HasEnoughFor(Item item)` - if the item in the slot is enough for the crat `void Consume(ref Item item)` - Consume the proper amount from the corresponding slot.
+            `bool HasEnoughFor(Item item)` - if the item in the slot is enough for the craft `void Consume(ref Item item)` - Consume the proper amount from the corresponding slot.
 Set to null if you use it all up.
     * `IngredientMatcher BaseItem { get; }` - for the left slot
     * `IngredientMatcher IngredientItem { get; }` - for the right slot